 Our faith in God and belief in His ability to give us hope eventually pulled me out of that deep black hole parents who have lost a child know all too well.

-That same faith in God continued to take us beyond hope to where we are today, and where we continue to walk, one day at a time.
+That same faith in God, His Son and the Holy Spirit, continued to take us beyond hope to where we are today, and where we continue to walk, one day at a time.
 We will never be the same people we were before the death of our daughter, and will continue to deal with the daily results of the “amputation” of a child missing from our lives here on earth.

 But we have learned to persevere and push past the tragic event to live our lives with fullness of purpose and meaning.
 We are an active part of the lives of our surviving children and growing clan of beautiful grandchildren, the Body of Christ, and beyond.

 Dave and I have a strong desire to connect and form a community with those who are on this same journey, giving them a safe place to share their broken hearts, especially those whose faith in God has been shattered.
-In fact, we are so passionate about it, that we have given our lives to this personal mission by selling our house to live in a 38-foot motor home (that we lovingly call the Hope Mobile), making it easier to be accessible to those who ask us to come to them.
+In fact, we are so passionate about it, that we have given our lives to this personal mission by selling our house to live in a 38-foot motor home (that we lovingly call the Hope Mobile), making it easier to be accessible to those who ask us to come to minister to them.

 You will find many ways GPS Hope will walk beside you in this unwanted journey: